processity/dreamhouse-audicity/TUTORIAL.md

 6. From the menu bar select **File > Save**.
 7. Right-click anywhere in the body of the trigger file and select **SFDX: Deploy This Source to Org** from the context menu.

-We’re nearly there.
-With a quick adjustment to the UI of your object, you’ll now be able to track and view the changes you want to see.
+Tracking is now enabled.
+You’re nearly there.
+With a quick adjustment to the UI of your object, you’ll be able to view the tracked data.

 ### Viewing Audicity Tracking in the UI

-Audicity comes with a web component which you can use to view the changes that Audicity tracks.
+Audicity includes a web component which you can use to view the changes that Audicity tracks.
 It’s called the **Audit Trails** component.
 We’re going to add that to the Property record page using Lightning App Builder.

 1. Click the App Launcher waffle icon.
 2. Click **View All**.
 3. Select **Dreamhouse**.
 4. Select the **Properties** tab.
 5. Select one of the property records from the list.
-6. Click the gear icon at the top of the page and select **Edit Page**.
+6. Click the gear icon at the top of the page and select **Edit Page** to open Lightning App Builder.
 7. On the App Builder canvas in the middle, select the **Related** tab.
 8. The component palette at the left contains all available components for this page.
-At the bottom is a set called **Custom Managed**.
+At the bottom is a grouping called **Custom Managed**.
 You should see the **Audit Trails** component there.
 9. Drag **Audit Trails** onto the page just below the **Campaigns** related list.
 10. Click **Save**.
 11. Click the left arrow at the upper left of the App Builder toolbar to go back to the Property record page.